 Joining ReThink Orphanages’ working party is our newest initiative and follows in our long standing opposition to the practice of institutionalizing children, in which children live in institutions outside of family-based care.

 In 2013, we became the first Australian tour operator to remove all instances of orphanage tourism from our programs, when research first revealed a direct relationship between the increase in the number of orphanages in developing nations and the increase in tourism numbers.

 Our Responsible Travel Manager, Donna Lawrence, is heartened to see that this very serious human rights issue is gaining traction within the media and that other travel companies are now taking a stand against Orphanage Tourism too.

-“There is compelling evidence that orphanage tourism – the practice of well meaning travellers visiting and volunteering in orphanages – is open to abuse from corrupt organisations operating under the guise of an orphanage and praying on well-meaning but uninformed travellers.”
+“There is compelling evidence that orphanage tourism – the practice of well-meaning travellers visiting and volunteering in orphanages – is open to abuse from corrupt organisations operating under the guise of an orphanage and preying on well-meaning but uninformed travellers.”

 “As a global leader in responsible travel, the World Expeditions Travel Group is proud to become a member of the Rethink Orphanages’ working group and we’re excited to put our weight behind this important human rights issue.”

 Learn more about our Child Safe Tourism policy.